 Christmas & New Year office hours

-The Accident Compensation Appeal Authority hears appeals under the repealed Accident Compensation Act 1982.
+The Accident Compensation Appeal Authority (the Authority) hears appeals under the repealed Accident Compensation Act 1982.

-If the ACC decision and review decision were made under the 1972 or 1982 Accident Compensation Acts then this Appeal Authority has jurisdiction to hear your appeal.
-Generally the decision / review should relate to injuries that occurred before 1 July 1992.
+If ACC’s decision and the review decision were made under the repealed 1972 or 1982 Accident Compensation Acts then you can appeal to this Authority.
+Generally if your injury was before 1992, the Authority should hear your appeal.

-Before applying to the Appeal Authority you must ask ACC to review its decision.
+Before appealing to the Authority you must apply for a review of ACC’s decision.

-If you are unsatisfied with ACC's review findings you can apply to the Accident Compensation Appeal Authority.
+If you are unhappy with the review decision you can appeal to the Accident Compensation Appeal Authority.